This article contains compensated links; please read my disclaimer for more information.

 Best time to visit lavender fields in France

 The blooming season of lavender fields in France is from June to August.
 The best time to see these purple endless lavender fields blossom will vary slightly from year to year and will depend on rainfall and temperature.
-Just be aware it is the hottest and the most crowded season.
-I recommend you to visit the fields just after the bloomings starts, towards the end of June and just before the end of the season, beginning of August.
+Word of caution: it is the hottest and the most crowded season.
+I recommend you visiting the fields just after the bloomings starts, towards the end of June and just before the end of the season, beginning of August.
+Check

 There are many lavender festivals in Provence during the blooming period.
 Most of them are a one-day event.
 The theme is lavender, and there’ll be a vast amount of locally produced lavender products to sample and to buy, but you will also experience local traditions like food, folk music, and arts & crafts.

 Provence is known as the most beautiful region of France.
-You can visit many charming villages, national park Gorges du Verdon (among several) – French Grand Canyon, lavender fields, sunflower fields and an active monastery.
-The beautiful, charming small villages on the mountain cliffs are screaming for your attention.
+You can visit many charming villages, national park Gorges du Verdon (among several) – French Grand Canyon, lavender fields, sunflower fields, and an active monastery.
+The charming small medieval villages “hanging off” the mountain cliffs are screaming for your attention.
 The purple and yellow colors of blooming lavender and sunflowers will take your breath away.
 National parks with mountain lakes, mountain viewpoints, and fantastic nature will leave you in awe.
+I hope you set aside a few extra days to explore Provence because you will either regret that you didn’t or you will have to go back.

 When I did my research, I found so many beautiful images of the lavender fields on the Valensole Plateau on Instagram.
-I had my camera ready as we got closer to the destination we added on GPS.
-I imagined all the beautiful pictures I was going to take and show my friends and family when I got home.
+I had my camera ready and I was almost shaking with excitement, as we got closer to the destination.
+I imagined all the beautiful pictures I was going to take and show my friends, family, and followers when I got home.

 Click on the pin to save it for later

 Since we didn’t have the exact location of these Instagram worthy fields, we stopped at the first field we saw.
-There were no people, no scent of lavender, no tree and no beautiful sunset (the missing sunset was our fault since we were there in the middle of the day).
+There were no people, no scent of lavender, no tree and cottage, no beautiful sunset.
+The missing sunset was our fault since we were there in the middle of the day.
 It was nothing like I have seen on social media.
 It was hot and dusty, and it was super naive of me to think those pictures were real.
 I mean they are real but they are a work of art of excellent photographers, and they screw up the reality.
 On the field, it was us and one Asian couple, who were having their own “photo shoot.”
-I am not a model and didn’t practice at home, so I just took a few snaps of the field, went into the store and bought some lavender soap, and then we were off to Aix-en-Provence to continue our road trip towards Normandie.
+I am not a model and didn’t practice at home, thus my chance of running in the fields with my hair blowing in the wind was fairly small.
+There was no wind either, so my hair wouldn’t flutter anyway.
+My hubby is not a photographer so I didn’t bother trying to pose.
+I just took a few snaps of the field, went into the store, bought some lavender soap, and we were off to Aix-en-Provence to continue our road trip towards Normandie.
+I might sound bitter, but I am not.
+I love this experience and always think of it with a smile on my face.

 BUT, don’t let my honesty stop you from making your own experience, because it doesn’t have to be like mine.
 I do believe that lavender fields are beautiful, I just had to do even more research and more planning.
 I do hope you continue reading because Provence is such a beautiful place and there are tons of things to see and do around the fields.
 Have a base in one of the beautiful villages around the Valensole Plateau, Aix-en-Provence or Avignon and visit Valensole Plateau as your day trip, or even an afternoon trip so you can get these fantastic sunset shots.
-You can book your day trip til Valensole from Aix-en-Provence.
+You can book your day trip to lavender fields from Aix-en-Provence.
+Did you know that Provence is the oldest wine region in France?

 Or you can book a day trip to lavender fields of Valensole Plateau from Avignon.